NeuroTechX/ntx_slack_archive/devices.md

  >of course i had to solder the headers onto daisy myself, os i second guess myself, but the solder points do look clean

+4/6/2017 4:42 PM

+ **octonomy** :

+ >i also question if i did a good enough job soldering the y connector wire to connect the SRB